 Q4.
 How should I choose between the three SAS At Home courses ?

-> We offer three different SAS At Home course packages to enable as many people as possible to access this exciting new method.
+We offer three different SAS At Home course packages to enable as many people as possible to access this exciting new method.
 The EN12S Starter Course is a very cost-effective way for those on a limited budget.
 It will help to boost understanding, memory and general learning ability.
 The EN18E Extended Course and the EN24A Advanced Course both include the SAS exclusive Constraint-Induced Language Therapy (CILT), offer more personalisation of the programmes and are designed to improve inter-hemispheric synchronisation and sensory integration, plus language based conditions, such as Dyslexia and speech development.
 The EN24A Advanced Course is the ultimate choice offering 24 personalised half-hour programmes for maximum effectiveness.
-The language programmes included in the EN18E and EN24A courses are available in English, French, German or Swedish - the instruction manual is in English.
+The language programmes included in the EN18E and EN24A courses are available in English, Dutch, French, German or Swedish - the instruction manual is in English.

-> Q5.
+Q5.
 How do I apply the SAS At Home course ?

 You can play the SAS At Home programmes through any computer, smart phone or media player capable of reproducing stereo MP3 files.
 You will also require a pair of stereo headphones, ideally a full-sized model that cover the ears well.
 You will receive a clear protocol showing you in which follow-order to play the provided programmes.
 You will need to allow at least one hour each day for three to four weeks to complete the whole course.
 You can split the one hour a day into two sessions of half-an-hour each, or have a single one hour session if you wish.
 Full details are provided in the instruction manual.

 Q6.
 I am worried that my child does not want to wear headphones.